21 Unmissable Things to do in Wroclaw, Poland

 Surrounded by the city’s ever-present colorful buildings, the market square is the perfect place to grab an affordable bite of local cuisine.

-If you need souvenirs and gifts for your loved ones to bring back home, there are also plenty of shops to fulfill all those touristy needs to remember your Wroclaw trip for many years to come.
+If you need souvenirs and gifts for your loved ones to bring back home, there are also plenty of shops to fulfill all your touristy needs and ensure that you remember your Wroclaw trip for many years to come.

 Visit a small allay of artsy shops

-Very close to Market Square, on Jatki street, you’ll find small art shops, galleries, and art supply stores selling stunning work.
-Back in the 13th century, this alley was a commercial hub with lots of taverns and butcher shops.
+Very close to Market Square, on Jatki Street, you’ll find small art shops, galleries, and art supply stores selling stunning work.
+In the 13th century, this alley was a commercial hub with lots of taverns and butcher shops.

 After WWII, the street turned into an artsy alley when the city authorities started reconstructing destroyed buildings.